reubenson/reubenson.github.io/src/demos/poem-1.md

   another

-  they make their way home
+  they wind their way

+  home

 </div>